 Begin to notice your breath.
-Your natural breath as it flows thru you.
-Feel the in breath, note the out breath.
+Your natural breath flows thru you.
+Feel the in-breath, note the out-breath.
 So, as you exhale, imagine a wave passing downward thru your body carrying away tensions.
-As you inhale a fresh wave flows upward thru your whole body bringing sense of calm to every cell.
+As you inhale a fresh wave flows upward thru your whole body bringing a sense of calm to every cell.
 Then, exhale, wave flowing downward thru your body carries away fears.
-Also, inhale fresh wave upward brings serenity.
-So, we hope that with these yoga nidra script you can fall asleep and rest as you deserve.
+Also, inhale fresh waves upward brings serenity.
+So, we hope that with this yoga Nidra script you can fall asleep and rest as you deserve.

-Then, do not forget to share this article in your social networks.
+Then, do not forget to share this article on your social networks.
 Also, tell us which one you have used and how did you feel in the comments.

 Aamkhala, Badrinath Road, Tapovan, Rishikesh - 249192, India